-Our confidence in judiciary unshakable — NLC
+Our confidence in Judiciary unshakable — NLC

 “It shall continue to remain for us and the ordinary person the bastion of justice and refuge from storms, hailstones and floods.

-“We will continue to respect our courts, honour our judicial officers as well as create value around the institution of the judiciary as part of the process of sustaining our democracy.
+“We will continue to revere our courts, honour our judicial officers as well as create value around the institution of the judiciary as part of the process of sustaining our democracy.

 “In doing so, we are guided by the well-known credo that the only alternative to a credible judiciary are mob culture or tyranny which we are better off without.